acidtone/wbdv-winter-2020/materials/cpnt265/chapters/ch02/README.md

   - What are they missing?

 1. COLLECT AND ORGANIZE
         - Set up a spreadsheet with a column for each competitor and also one for your client if they already have a website

-2. ANALYZE
+2. Analyze
     - Start with a high-level analysis:
         - **Strengths** - Characteristics of the website that give an advantage and help reach objectives.
             - What is this website really good at?